-Understanding your customers and their pain points is the first step in being a successful business.
+Understanding your ideal customers and their pain points is the first step in being a successful business.
 While they may share similar struggles, every customer is singular.
 It is crucial to understand how each differs and how to address unique concerns without trying to please everyone thus, risking the dilution of your product.
 Several steps can be taken to categorize needs.

 Know your customer

 Think of your ideal customer, not your best customer.
 The joke that the best customer is one that pays is only funny for a moment.
-An ideal customer is what you should be focused on in business.
+Your ideal customer is what you should be focused on in business.

-Define the personality for your customer
+Define the personality for your ideal customer